The Riveter takes female-focused co-working space to the Eastside

 The Riveter will open its fifth location in Bellevue on Saturday — its first Puget Sound location outside Seattle.

-The Riveter, a women-focused operator of coworking space, is getting ready to open the doors of its new location, this time in Bellevue.
+The Riveter, a women-focused operator of co-working space, is getting ready to open the doors of its new location, this time in Bellevue.

-The Riveter will open at 1203 114th Ave SE, just southeast of downtown Belleuve, on Saturday with room for about 500 people to work.
+The Riveter will open at 1203 114th Ave.
+S.E., just southeast of downtown Bellevue, on Saturday with room for about 500 people to work.

 It’s the fifth spot for the startup, which launched less than a year and a half ago, and the first Puget Sound location outside Seattle.

-Founder Amy Nelson started the company when she was taking small-businesses classes held at various coworking spaces while contemplating starting her own venture.
-Nelson, a former corporate litigator, is used to being in male-dominated environments, but was still surprised with how uncomfortable she felt in many of the coworking spaces.
-Everything, from the kegs to ping-pong tables often found in the spaces, felt like it was built for men.
+Founder Amy Nelson started the company when she was taking small-businesses classes held at various co-working spaces while contemplating starting her own venture.
+Nelson, a former corporate litigator, is used to being in male-dominated environments, but was still surprised with how uncomfortable she felt in many of the co-working spaces.
+Everything, from the kegs to pingpong tables often found in the spaces, felt like it was built for men.

 Most Read Business Stories